biod/BioD/README.md

 * [The D Cookbook](https://www.amazon.com/D-Cookbook-Adam-D-Ruppe/dp/1783287217) by Adam D. Ruppe

 ## Current development
-Our aim is to provide several modules to work with biological datasets for example one of our main focus is to provide a modules for working with high throughput sequencing for example a native bamreader and bamwriter that is really fast and easy to use.
-With D we have an good way to write performance parsers, particularly with three typical scenarios:
+Our aim is to provide several modules to work with biological datasets.
+BioD provides modules for manipulating  high throughput data formats for example:

+- A native BAM file reader
+- A native BAM file writer

+Both of which are really fast and easy to use and provide the following:
-1. Go through a BAM file a read at a time
+- Iterating through a BAM file a read at a time
-2. Go through a BAM file a nucleotide at a time (pileup)
+- Iterating  a BAM file a nucleotide at a time (pileup)
-3. Go through a BAM file with a sliding window
+- Iterating a BAM file based on a sliding window

-The sliding window is a derivation of the first - a read at a time or a nucleotide at a time.

 # Install